- Words are sacred and powerful.

 I live by the mantra that life is a marathon.
 The finish line is far in the distance, and there is lots to learn along the way.
 With self-awareness and reflection, the finish line might change with time.
 Reflecting on any failure is a great way to improve, change direction, and discover your authentic self.
 Working at Write the World helps me overcome some of the barriers of my own making.
 As a lawyer, I was trained to be risk-averse, but now I have learned to take reasonable risks to accomplish worthy goals.
 There is little in life that we are solely accountable for.
 Therefore, give credit to others where it is due, and do not take it hard when things do not work out.

-My advice to budding writers is to write what you know.
+From his experience, David’s advice to budding writers is to write what you know.
 Balance writing from within yourself with an understanding of your audience.
 Finally, understand what writing routines motivate you.
 Remember, good writers are also good readers, so read, read, read.